jsoeder20/Ticket-To-Ride-Scorer/README.md

 ## System Overview

-1. **Detecting Trains:** Utilizing a specialized solution involving object detection models and labeled masks, the system identifies individual train spots on the board, classifying them as red, blue, yellow, black, green, or empty.
+1. **Detecting and Classifying Trains:** Utilizing a specialized solution involving object detection models and labeled masks, the system identifies individual train spots on the board, classifying them as red, blue, yellow, black, green, or empty.
 Shown on the left, is a visual representation of the bounding boxes used to extract individual train spot images out of the cropped and resized image of final state of the game board.
 These bounding boxes were created using CVAT and each one is a associated with a label that will allow the scoring system to determine where each space is on the game board.
 On the right are the extract images showing individual spots from a completed game.
 These images are cropped, rotated, then cropped again to ensure that they all have the same orientation.
 The extracted images are classified using a simple CNN Trained on over 1000 train spot images.

 <p align="center">
 <img width="300" alt="Screenshot 2023-12-19 at 10 13 12 PM" src="https://github.com/jsoeder20/Ticket-To-Ride-Scorer/assets/97808250/b4529280-985e-41b3-931a-f2ccf83d173c">